On the Cusp of Apple Intelligence’s Launch, Joanna Stern Interviews Craig Federighi

 It’s a very good interview, and also available on YouTube.

 And yes, the higher-profile, more whiz-bang-y Apple Intelligence features aren’t shipping next week in iOS 18.1 and MacOS 15.1.
 But as Stern herself points out in the article, the features that are shipping are genuinely useful.
-Notification summaries are good — the occasional mistakes can be funny, but overall it’s solid, and especially helpful for batches of notification from the same app or group text.
+Notification summaries are good — the occasional mistakes can be funny, but overall it’s solid, and especially helpful for batches of notifications from the same app or group text.
 The Clean Up unwanted-object-remover in Photos is great.
 I still haven’t spent much time trying the writing tools, but Stern has, and finds them useful.
 These are tools that will be used in everyday situations, in the apps they already use, by normal, non-technical iOS and Mac users.
 There’s a reason Apple is doing a full-court media press on this.

 Tuesday, 22 October 2024